justindomke/pangolin/README.md

 print(E(z, x, -10.0))
 ```

 Here is the same model in other PPLs.
-See also: [calculator-ppls.ipynb](demos/calculator-ppls.ipynb)
+(Or see [calculator-ppls.ipynb](demos/calculator-ppls.ipynb).)

 <details markdown="1" name="calculator">
 <summary>PyMC</summary>